We know that University can sometimes present challenges for autistic students. We're here to work together with you to overcome any barriers.

 Whether you're autistic or think you may be but haven't been diagnosed yet, we can help

 - Provide one-to-one support with a practitioner

 - Work with staff in your Faculty about issues like exam arrangements

 - Invite you to peer support groups

-As we are an inclusive university, we would encourage you to let us know, if you have an autistic spectrum condition and we will always respond to you in a supportive and sensitive way.
+We encourage you to let us know if you have an autistic spectrum condition and we will always respond to you in a supportive and sensitive way.
 We'll send you a questionnaire so that we can understand your needs.
 But don't worry - you can get in touch for assistance at any point during your time at the university.

 What can we do for you?